SamuelLess/inclu-go/README.md

 Because **every disability is unique** to you.

 Wo don't event want to put you in Boxes.
 The help you personalize the experience, you just give some hints about what is an obstacle in **your live**.
-Just swipe right for things that are a problem for you.
+Simply swipe right for situations that are a problem to you.

-## What we offer already 🌟
+/video vom swipen/

-- **Personalised route planning** that helps you avoid inconvenient obstacles
+We will offer you a route specialised for you.
+Before you go, you can **preview the route** so there are **no more surprises** on the way.
-- A simple **"tinder-like" introduction** that quickly gives you accurate results based on real-life statistics and your preferences
+Change the route as you wish, the app will **learn from you and all other users** so the route will be good on the first try.

-- A simple interface that helps you to continuously personalize your experience with each day
+/screenshot

 ## What we plan to implement 🔮
 - Adding obstacles with a **personalised barrier severity**